But is it art?

 Just try a second then two, then three and so on.
 Do not worry, do not judge yourself.

-With practise, you will go to this place often.
-With practise you will realise that at the heart of the art of non thinking is a journey to the centre of yourself.
+With practice, you will go to this place often.
+With practice, you will realise that at the heart of the art of non-thinking is a journey to the centre of yourself.

-It is through the Alexander Technique that I have understood and experienced this art of non thinking.
+It is through the Alexander Technique that I have understood and experienced this art of non-thinking.
 Many years before that I read about and misunderstood these ideas.
-First we must stop the body suffering discomfort.
+First, we must stop the body from suffering discomfort.
 If a body is out of sync it is like a crying child constantly seeking your attention.
-Once we experience comfort in the body, the art of non thinking begins.
+Once we experience comfort in the body, the art of non-thinking begins.

 There are many ways to get the body to be comfortable and quiet, the easiest way I have found is the Alexander Technique.
 Also, deep relaxation techniques such as yoga nidra can help us.

 Perhaps it is difficult to begin this process alone.
 Please feel free to call me if you have any questions or if you would like to learn more about this life-enhancing idea, the art of non-thinking.

 For further information about Nick Chapman and his work www.alexandertechnique.tv